berk-ozer/jungle-rails/README.md

 #### Product Selection

-Visitors can browse and add products to cart directly from the home page.
+Users can browse and add products to cart directly from the home page.

 Products can also be seen in their individual pages, or under their respective categories.

 #### Checkout

-Visitors can complete their purchase using Stripe, and see the details of their order.
+Users can complete their purchase using Stripe, and see the details of their order.

 ## Testing